solo-io/gloo/projects/gloo/doc/docs/auth/oidc.md

   automatically discovered, by going to the '.well-known/open-configuration' endpoint. in our example, this gloo will expect to find open id discovery information in `https://accounts.google.com/.well-known/openid-configuration`
 - app url: The public URL of your application. this is used in combination with the callback parameter.
-- callback path: The callbck path relative to the app url.
+- callback path: The callback path relative to the app url.
 In our example, the full callback url will be `http://localhost:8080/callback`. used in the authentication process - once authenticated, the identity provider will redirect the user to this url.
 Gloo will process request coming to this path and will not forward them upstream.